ta-data-bcn/lab-mysql/README (with notes).md

 	* Also note that some attributes are required while other ones can be blank.

 * **What are the relations between these entities?
 Which relations are one-to-one vs one-to-many vs many-to-many?**

+Relationships:
+car to invoice: many to one
+salesperson to invoice: one to many customer to invoice: many to one
+(one customer can buy many cars i.e. many invoices)

 Use pen and paper to create the design, take a picture with your phone and send the image to yourself.
 If you use software to create the database diagram, export in the image format (JPG or PNG).
 Either way, the image will be submitted as one of the deliverables.